 \section{Introduction}

-Many real-world NLP problems rely on a practical and efficient retrieval component as a first step to find relevant information.
-Examples are open-domain question-answering \cite{chen-etal-2017-reading}, claim-verification \cite{thorne-etal-2018-fever}, and duplicate question detection \cite{zhang2015multi}.
+Major natural language processing (NLP) problems rely on a practical and efficient retrieval component as a first step to find relevant information.
+Challenging problems include open-domain question-answering \cite{chen-etal-2017-reading}, claim-verification \cite{thorne-etal-2018-fever}, duplicate question detection \cite{zhang2015multi}, and many more.
 Traditionally, retrieval has been dominated by lexical approaches like TF-IDF or BM25 \cite{bm25}.
-However, these approaches suffer from what is known as lexical gap \cite{berger2000bridging} and only retrieve documents that contain the keywords also present within the query.
+However, these approaches suffer from lexical gap \cite{berger2000bridging} and are able to only retrieve documents containing keywords present within the query.